Know what might be one of the riskiest words to use on Facebook?

 Because in 2017, Facebook tweaked its algorithm, and since then, it’s been stricter than ever when judging your content’s quality.

 This algorithm update was a bigger and badder version of one they introduced in 2016.
 It’s still valid today, so let’s have a look at why they changed it, and what it means for what you should and shouldn’t post!

 Inside the Facebook clickbait filter algorithm

 First things first – what’s this algorithm change looking at when it judges the quality of your posts, exactly?

 You know clickbait – those articles that sound so irresistibly juicy, you practically need a moist towelette after coming in contact with one.
 With tantalizing writing and a few sneaky linguistic tricks (which we’ll talk about in a second), they make it hard NOT to click on them.

 The problem, of course, is that audiences hate them – and they can even do serious damage to whether or not people trust your content.

-Now, though, Facebook can detect and react on a much more granular scale.
+Now, though, Facebook filtering can detect and react on a much more granular scale.

-With their new update, Facebook doesn’t just consider your cumulative habits regarding clickbait – they’ll actually limit the reach on individual posts based on whether or not they set off their clickbait sensors.
+Since their 2017 update, Facebook doesn’t just consider your cumulative habits regarding clickbait – they’ll actually limit the reach on individual posts based on whether or not they set off their clickbait sensors.

 Facebook’s clickbait targeting is better than ever